Biography of Terry George

 Terry grew up on the infamous and tough Wyther Park estate in Leeds but even as a schoolboy his ambitious nature was clearly visible.
 At the age of 12 Terry, never the shrinking violet started interviewing famous people as a hobby.
 Many of his interviews were not only personal scoops for the star-struck lad but chats thought to be important enough to be broadcast by local radio stations.
 Amongst those caught on tape by Terry were a selection of 'superstars' as diverse as Michael Jackson, with whom he became friends (read separate account on this web-site), Omar Sharif, Paul McCartney, Boy George, Les Dawson, Dick Emery and over three hundred other big names from show biz.

 At the age of 17, Terry got his first professional job as a DJ at the Gemini Bar Leeds, then went on to play regular slots at other venues in the city; Scrumpies, Top Cats, and The Staging Post.
-As expected the bright lights beckoned - well at least an offer he couldn't refuse arrived and before long he had packed his espadrilles, suntan lotion and brightly coloured shorts to work as an entertainer and DJ in Benidorm, Spain for two seasons - 1985 and 1986.
+As expected the bright lights beckoned - well at least an offer he couldn't refuse arrived and before long he had packed his espadrilles, suntan lotion and brightly coloured shorts to work as an entertainer and DJ in Benidorm, Spain for two years - 1986 and 1987.

 After returning to the UK, Terry was offered a full time job as resident DJ with Rank Leisure at Leeds new £3million nightclub in the Merrion Centre, Ritzy in 1988.
 Later he was given his own once-a-month gay night called Confettis, which turned out to be a huge success and ran for eight years with big names; Take That, M People, D:Ream, Boy George and many others making special appearances.